pymupdf/PyMuPDF/docs/page.rst

            * ``bbox``: the bounding box of the header.
            * `cells`: a list of bounding boxes containing the name of the respective column.
            * `names`: a list of strings containing the text of each of the cell bboxes.
 They represent the column names -- which are used when exporting the table to pandas DataFrames, markdown, etc.
            * `external`: a bool indicating whether the header bbox is outside the table body (`True`) or not.
 Table headers are never identified by the `TableFinder` logic.
 Therefore, if `external` is true, then the header cells are not part of any cell identified by `TableFinder`.
-If `external == False`, then the first table row is the header.
+If `external == False`, then the first original table row is the header.

          Please have a look at these `Jupyter notebooks <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/table-analysis>`_, which cover standard situations like multiple tables on one page or joining table fragments across multiple pages.

          .. caution:: The lifetime of the `TableFinder` object, as well as that of all its tables **equals the lifetime of the page**.
-If the page object is deleted or reassigned, all tables are no longer valid.
+If the page object is deleted or reassigned, all **table objects are no longer valid.**

             The only way to keep table content beyond the page's availability is to **extract it** via methods `Table.to_markdown()`, `Table.to_pandas()` or a copy of `Table.extract()` (e.g. `Table.extract()[:]`).